 Obviously, the more experience you have, the higher the salary will be.

 Also, consider that knowing how to swim is an essential requirement.
-You can understand why in the article where we saw if a cruise ship can tip over.
+If you’re wondering why, check out our article on whether a cruise ship can tip over.

-Let me also add that the salary can change a lot depending on the cruise line, the job position you are offered, and even the itinerary the ship will take.
-We’ve already seen this in the salaries of cruise ship captains.
+Let me also add that the salary can change a lot depending on the cruise line, the job position you are offered, and even the ship’s itinerary.
+We’ve already seen how this applies to cruise ship captains’ salaries, and the same principle holds true here.

 In general, if you are hired in the United States or Europe, the salary will be higher than in other parts of the world.

-According to the data I have, the average salary by cruise line is about:
+According to the data, the average salary by cruise line is about:

-• MSC Cruises: offers a base salary that starts at about $1800 per month.
+- MSC Cruises: a base salary that starts at about $1800 per month.

-• Carnival: offers a base salary that starts at about $1900 per month.
+- Carnival: a base salary that starts at about $1900 per month.

-• Royal Caribbean: offers a base salary that starts at about $1900 per month.
+- Royal Caribbean: a base salary that starts at about $1900 per month.

-• Princess Cruises: offers a base salary that starts at about $2100 per month.
+- Princess Cruises: a base salary that starts at about $2100 per month.

-• Holland America: offers a base salary that starts at about $2200 per month.
+- Holland America: a base salary that starts at about $2200 per month.

-• Norwegian Cruise Line: offers a base salary that starts at about $2200 per month.
+- Norwegian Cruise Line: a base salary that starts at about $2200 per month.

-• Regent Seven Seas Cruises: offers a base salary that starts at about $2500 per month.
+- Regent Seven Seas Cruises: a base salary that starts at about $2500 per month.

 As you can clearly see, the more the company caters to a premium clientele, the higher the salary will be.
 That’s why there are some cruise lines that are better to work for.